Transfer of Credit

 For further information on transfer of credits, please consult the Tufts Bulletin.

-In Tufts’ course credit system, each semester-long course equals one credit.
-Students enrolled in the School of Arts and Sciences need 34 semester courses (or credits) to graduate; students in the School of Engineering need 38.
+In Tufts’ course credit system, each semester-long course is equal to 2, 3, 4, or 5 credits (sometimes referred to as semester hour units or SHUs).
+Undergraduate students need to earn 120 credits to graduate with a bachelor's degree from the School of Arts and Sciences or the School of Engineering.
 Because of the wide variety of academic schedules and course loads at colleges and universities in the United States and abroad, Tufts does not automatically transfer credit on a course-for-course basis.
-Students may only transfer the equivalent of 17 courses in liberal arts or 19 courses in engineering.
-Typically, courses similar to those offered at Tufts will receive transfer credit; however the actual transfer of credit is the responsibility of the Tufts faculty.
-If your current institution employs a different credit system, then the number of credits you receive at Tufts may not be equal to the number of credits given at the other institution.
-Where semester hours are used, one 3- or 4-semester-hour course equals one Tufts credit, and one 2-semester hour course equals one-half Tufts credit.
-Where quarter hours are used, one Tufts credit equals 5.25 quarter hours.
+Students may only transfer up to the equivalent of 60 credits.
+Typically, courses similar to those offered at Tufts will receive transfer credit, however the actual transfer of credit is determined by Tufts University faculty.
+If your current institution employs a different credit system, then the number of credits you receive at Tufts may not be equal to the number of credits earned at the other institution.

 Descriptions of Tufts courses can be found on the Tufts Bulletin.
 For more information on the transfer of credits, please visit the Transfer Credit page on the Registrar website.